+- aggregation services

+- rights of end users

 - advanced measurement

 - introduction of active customers and energy communities

 - defining energy poverty

 - energy storage (regulating the ownership and management of energy storage facilities)

 - obligations regarding system services

 - energy regulator receives new powers

 In the existing legislation - the Decree on Self-Sufficiency with Electrical Energy from Renewable Sources (Official Gazette of the Republic of Slovenia, nos.
 17/19 and 197/20) - the connection of self-sufficient community power plants is already regulated, whereby more end users can set up a solar power plant and use of part of the produced amount for their own consumption.